 The aim of this course is to enable you to develop your theoretical, methodological and research skills to enhance your ability to undertake searches of the academic literature, critically appraise research studies, plan and conduct rigorous research and reach sound analytical conclusions.
 It is these conclusions that can form the basis for the development of effective service delivery in health and social care organisations.

 You will develop a thorough understanding of the principles, theory and epistemology of research and data analysis methods.
 Equal emphasis is given to the teaching of qualitative and quantitative research methods and study designs.

 This course has been designed to meet the needs of clinical practitioners across the medical and non-medical workforce, as well as students pursuing qualifications in public health, health policy, advanced clinical practice and health management.

 This course is delivered in Autumn and Spring terms, over 10 weeks, with all materials provided online via Moodle.

 The aim of this online course is to enhance your ability to critically appraise and conduct rigorous research and reach sound analytical conclusions.

-This course may be undertaken as part of the School of Health Sciences Masters programmes, or as a CPD course worth 60 CPD hours.
+This course may be undertaken as part of the School of Health & Psychological Sciences Masters programmes, or as a CPD course worth 60 CPD hours.

 This course is worth 30 credits toward eligible programmes.